PeterJonesProjects/projects-msc/README.md

 * __Project objective:__ Creating interactive dashboards to visualize the uncertainty and impact of the outbreak for a single simulation and arbitrary number of simulations.

 * __Project outcome:__ Effective visualization of the outbreak impact and uncertainty.
+Easily understandable for those not statistically literate.